-From June (for 2010 only, due to the consultation timetable, it will be August), organisations, other than licensed energy suppliers, wishing to be included in the call for schemes in September will be invited to register and apply to accede to the Framework Document.
+Between June and September organisations, other than licensed energy suppliers and those previously registered, wishing to be included in the call for schemes in September can submit an application to register for participation in the NISEP.
 This will allow a period of time for the Programme Administrator to assess the eligibility of applicants to accede to the Framework Document and thus be included as Primary Bidders in the call for schemes each September.